Jcrash29/jcrash29.github.com/travels/_posts/2017-06-17-CAWithFamily.md

 After all that sun we decided we needed a nap so we headed home, and all took a 2-3 hour nap.
 Once again talking through the night.

+# Day 3 OC to Santa Barbara

+It was another lovely morning waking up to coffee with my mom.
+We chatted for an hour about all parts of life.
+At around 8:30 people began to wake up and we started to pack for our trip up north.
+By waiting till after 9:30 we managed to avoid some (read: not enough)  traffic.

 # Quotes